 A much more serious incident involving pyro gone wrong occurred on a January 2008 episode of SmackDown.
 Jeff Hardy was making his entrance for an interview segment when the stage pyro went off with too much force and sent sparks into his eyesnote According to statements made, the pyro used was a so-called "cold pyro" that was designed to not cause burns, similar to what Goldberg used for his iconic entrances.
 But in this case, the sparks went straight into Hardy's face and eyes, places where microscopic bits of incendiary powder and metal were not meant to go..
 He fell to the ground in pain and rolled right onto the section of grating where flame pyro erupted from beneath just seconds later.
 The segment was cut short, Hardy was hustled onto a stretcher, and even his on-screen opponentEdge hustled up the ramp to show concern.
 However, this was very likely a Worked Shoot.

 In Shoot Wrestling, which aims to be the legit competition counterpart to "show wrestling", anything blatantly illegal that would never be allowed in a real sport qualifies.
 A most infamous instance being Akira Maeda sending his leg into Satoru Sayama's groin during a Universal Wrestling Federation "bout" but even as the shoot feds developed into full on mixed martial arts promotions, favored wrestlers like Bob Sapp were notorious for getting away with groin attacks, making the referees look incompetent and giving the fights in general a bush league atmosphere.(compare to, say, the controversy caused by discrete greasing at UFC 94)

 TNA uses disguised Cardboard Boxes to protect wrestlers during more dangerous matches.
-Unfortunately, at Slammiversary 2007, some unobscured boxes were visible during Abyss and Tomko's match.
+Unfortunately, at Slammiversary 2007, some unobscured boxes were visible during a match between Abyss and Tomko.